doppelganger9/blog/README.md

 ## CI/CD

-I'm an automation advocate, so expect a full CI/CD pipeline soon!
+I'm an automation advocate, I [wrote a post](https://lacourt.dev/2019/03/06/) about setting up the Github Actions Workflow for this blog.

-For now, it's just a manual `npm run deploy` to publish to github pages.
+The website is deployed to [Netlify](https://www.netlify.com).

 ## License